iamvishalkhurana/iamvishalkhurana/README.md

 <h2 align="left">Hi 👋!
-My name is Vishal Khurana and I'm a Web Developer, from Rajasthan, India</h2>
+My name is Vishal Khurana and I'm a Web Developer, from India</h2>

 ###